T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Introduction

-However, this efficiency creates vulnerabilities: by back-propagating through the encoder, adversaries can manipulate latents to inflate bitrate or corrupt reconstructions~\cite{gu2017badnets,carlini2017cw,tabassi2023artificial}.
-Recent work~\cite{liu2023malice} showed 56$\times$ bit-rate inflation in NIC models, potentially exhausting CDN quotas and mobile data plans, while in safety-critical domains, perturbations can erase medical anomalies or misalign sensor fusion~\cite{ma2021understanding,cao2021invisible}.
-Such adversarial images can also overload on-device decoders, leading to battery drain and overheating.
+\paragraph{Security threats in NIC.} However, this efficiency creates vulnerabilities~\cite{szegedy2014intriguing}: by back-propagating through the encoder, adversaries can manipulate latents to inflate bitrate~\cite{chen2021robustnic} or corrupt reconstructions~\cite{carlini2017cw}.
+Recent work~\cite{liu2023malice} showed 56$\times$ bitrate inflation in NIC models, potentially exhausting CDN quotas and mobile data plans, while in safety-critical domains, perturbations can erase medical anomalies~\cite{ma2021understanding} or misalign sensor fusion~\cite{cao2021invisible}.
+Such adversarial images can also overload on-device decoders~\cite{tabassi2023artificial}.

+Throughout this work, we adopt a white-box threat model for NICs: the attacker has full gradient access to a given codec and optimizes codec-specific perturbations.
+Our primary goal is to provide a controlled robustness assessment of modern open-source NIC architectures, rather than to design a single universally transferable or query-efficient black-box attack across heterogeneous codecs.

-Adversarial attacks on neural image compression systems are often implemented through additive perturbations in the spatial domain constrained by the $\ell_\infty$-norm (e.g., PGD)~\cite{wang2025fba,gu2024freqdomain}, without regard to the frequency structure exploited by modern codecs~\cite{wang2024saliency,pang2024sfgf,tang2025sfa, Zhao2024INS}.
-While these attacks may appear imperceptible to humans, they often inject widespread high-frequency noise that degrades compressed reconstructions.
+\paragraph{Limitations of existing attacks.} Adversarial attacks on neural image compression systems are often implemented through additive perturbations in the spatial domain constrained by the $\ell_\infty$-norm (e.g., Projected Gradient Descent (PGD))~\cite{wang2025fba}, without regard to the frequency structure exploited by modern codecs~\cite{wang2024saliency}.
+While these attacks may appear imperceptible to humans~\cite{liu2024freqsens}, they often inject widespread high-frequency noise~\cite{Zhao2024INS} that degrades compressed reconstructions.

 \autoref{fig:wavelet_attack_motivation}(a) shows an example of such an attack with small-magnitude noise.
 Visually, the image appears clean, yet it still disrupts the performance of the downstream compression model.
 To gain further insight into the behavior of the noise, we examine the wavelet coefficients of the attacked image in the high-frequency detail bands, shown in \autoref{fig:wavelet_attack_motivation}(c).
 These coefficients reveal that the noise is uniformly distributed, even in flat background regions.
 This suggests that high-frequency wavelet bands can serve as effective indicators of adversarial perturbations.